 Unintentional Excessive Benefits

-Excessive benefits and private Inurement (unintentional or intentional) could potentially harm your pastor and even your church!
+Excessive benefits and private Inurement (unintentional or intentional) could potentially harm your pastor, director, staff, and even your organization!

 Excessive Benefits and Private Inurement

-I have become increasingly alarmed regarding how some churches are “blessing” their pastors.
-Don’t misunderstand me!
-No one deserves to be blessed more than our pastors.
-They give their lives to watching over our souls and many with 24-hour workdays and making less than minimum wage.
-BUT there is a right way to bless our ministers and there is a very WRONG way to do it too!
+I have become increasingly alarmed regarding how some churches are “blessing” their pastors and administrators BUT there is a right way to bless our staff and there is a very WRONG way to do it too!
 See more below.

-Unintentional excessive benefits and private inurement can occur as some churches or nonprofits try to make up for the low pay by doing other things for them, such as paying for their Pastor's gas with the church’s debit or credit card or paying their founder's utilities.
-Let me stop here and add that if set up and addressed properly, a church can bless their ministers with "extras" such as helping them with housing expense, but if not handled correctly...those "blessings" can end up being a very costly mistake.
+Unintentional excessive benefits and private inurement can occur as some churches or nonprofits try to make up for the low pay by doing other things for them, such as paying for their director or pastor's gas with the organization's debit or credit card or paying their founder's utilities.
+Let me stop here and add that if set up and addressed properly, a church can bless their ministers with "extras" such as helping them with housing expense through a housing allowance, but if not handled correctly...those "blessings" can end up being a very costly mistake.

 What is excessive benefits and private inurement?